Happy HQ, 3rd Floor, 9 Alie Street, London E1 8DE

-You should have at least 6 months regular training experience.
+You should have at least six months regular training experience.

-You will need to pre-prepare a 30 minute complete session including lesson plan, with introductions and objectives, a learning section, plus recap and exercise.
+You will need to pre-prepare a 30-minute complete session including a lesson plan, with introductions and objectives, a learning section, plus recap and exercise.
 You will be training fellow participants who may come from all kinds of backgrounds, so please select a topic that does not require any special previous knowledge.
-We will have Office 2007, 2010, 2013 and 2016 available as well as full access to the internet.
+We will have Office 2010 and 2016 available as well as full access to the internet.
 If you require any other software for your training session please contact us in advance to check.

 The course can be quite an intense experience and you should be prepared for some additional work in the evenings on day one, two and three.

 By the end of the course you will understand and be assessed against the core competencies necessary to pass the TPMA standards.

 What is the TPMA?

 The Learning and Performance Institute’s TPMA (Trainer Performance, Monitoring and Assessment) is designed to raise the standard of IT training across the industry.
 The Learning and Performance Institute (LPI) training competency framework is aligned with the national standards for all trainers, tutors and teachers.

 The assessment leads to the TPMA certificate, awarded by the LPI.
 Those successful will receive a certificate and will qualify for professional membership of the LPI.

 This is now the only certification available from the LPI.

 Learner-focused training focuses the trainer on meeting the needs and objectives of the learner.
 This means fully and actively involving and engaging the learner.
 It means making the training an enjoyable experience and ensuring it is completely practical and relevant to their work.